d-bl/MAE-gf/docs/snow-stitches/index.md

 ![](3-pair-plaits.png?align=right)

 The form then jumps to _pairs from threads_ to show you diagrams as shown below at the first step.
-Well, we cheated a little: some additional twists are added manually for the legs.
+Well, we cheated a little: some additional twists are added manually for the legs of the spider.

 ![rclc-ctc-ctc-crcl.png](rclc-ctc-ctc-crcl.png)